 After: Expanded Living Area

 The result is a stunning living room makeover that's all about color, punch, and light.
-The former home office is now a place for the entire family to relax.
-And by happy accident, the X-shapes on the oversized brass chandelier pay homage to the unique diagonal ceiling beams.
+A former home office is now a place for the entire family to relax.
+By happy accident, the X-shapes on the oversized brass chandelier pay homage to the unique diagonal ceiling beams.
 Best of all, the unloved gray paint has been eradicated in favor of fresh, light-reflective white.Continue to 11 of 20 below.

 11 of 20

 Before: Slim Budget

 How do you make over a living room on an extremely tight budget is a commonality many people face.
 Ashley, the owner of the home blog Domestic Imperfection, was faced with that conundrum when she wanted to help transform this sterile and imposing room for her brother and his new wife.
 The vaulted ceiling posed the most significant challenge.Continue to 12 of 20 below.

 12 of 20

 After: Faux Fireplace

 Fireplaces lend warmth and a true sense of hominess to a room.
 They are also exceedingly difficult to construct, especially in an existing house.
 Ashley's brilliant solution was to build a faux fireplace out of used fence boards purchased from a local fence company.
 The result, which she jokingly calls a "wall accent plank strip thingy," cost next-to-nothing and eliminates the room's vacuous feeling.Continue to 13 of 20 below.

 13 of 20

 Before: Color Purge

 Even though it was red, the wall in this living room didn't make enough of a statement.
 It was big, blank, and though it was loud, it said nothing.
 So Kris, from the design blog Driven By Decor, decided to completely change the room up.Continue to 14 of 20 below.

 14 of 20

 After: Modern Minimalism

 The grid-like pattern on the feature wall of this redone living room imposes a sense of order on the chaos of everyday life.
 The grid is mirrored in the similarly shaped reclaimed wood entertainment console from Wisteria.
 The result is a calm, cool, and collected minimalism-influenced room for relaxing, reading, dreaming, and shedding the woes of the day.Continue to 15 of 20 below.

 15 of 20